Kineret 100 mg/0.67 ml solution for injection in pre-filled syringe.

 Allergic reactions including anaphylactic reactions, angioedema, urticaria, rash, and pruritus have been reported uncommonly with Kineret.
 The majority of these reactions were maculopapular or urticarial rashes.

-In 43 CAPS patients followed for up to 5 years, no allergic event was serious and no event required discontinuation of Kineret treatment.
+In a study with 43 CAPS patients followed for up to 5 years, no allergic event was serious and no event required discontinuation of Kineret treatment.

-In 15 SJIA patients followed for up to 1.5 years, no allergic event was serious and no event required discontinuation of Kineret.
+In a study with 15 SJIA patients followed for up to 1.5 years, no allergic event was serious and no event required discontinuation of Kineret.
+In a study with 11 patients with Still's disease (SJIA and AOSD) randomised to Kineret (6 patients) or Placebo (5 patients) and followed for 16 weeks, no allergic reactions were reported.

-In 12 FMF patients treated 4 months with Kineret in a published randomized controlled study no allergic event was reported as serious and no event required discontinuation of Kineret.
+In a study with 12 FMF patients treated 4 months with Kineret in a published randomized controlled study no allergic event was reported as serious and no event required discontinuation of Kineret.

-In clinical trials in RA, up to 3% of adult patients tested seropositive at least once during the study for neutralizing anti-anakinra antibodies.
+In clinical studies in RA, up to 3% of adult patients tested seropositive at least once during the study for neutralizing anti-anakinra antibodies.
 The occurrence of antibodies was typically transient and not associated with clinical adverse reactions or diminished efficacy.
-In addition, in a clinical trial 6% of 86 paediatric patients with JIA, whereof none of the 15 SJIA subtype patients, tested seropositive at least once during the study for neutralizing anti-anakinra antibodies.
+In addition, in a clinical study 6% of 86 paediatric patients with JIA, whereof none of the 15 SJIA subtype patients, tested seropositive at least once during the study for neutralizing anti-anakinra antibodies.
+In a clinical study with 6 patients randomized to anakinra for 12 weeks for Still's disease (SJIA and AOSD), all patients developed ADAs but none of the patients were tested seropositive for neutralizing anti anakinra antibodies.

 The majority of CAPS patients in Study 03-AR-0298 developed anakinra anti-drug antibodies.
 This was not associated with any clinically significant effects on pharmacokinetics, efficacy, or safety.